NickelMedia/Imposium-JS-SDK/README.md

 4. **onSuccess(data)** - callback function **(required)**
 5. **onError(err)** - callback function **(optional)**

-_Note_: The content of inventory depends on the story you're attempting to reference.
+_Note_: The content of inventory depends on the story you're attempting to reference, callback_url is also optional and can be an empty string unless you require the video metadata be sent to a custom callback url.

 ```javascript
 client.createExperience(